ThatsVie/ThatsVie/README.md

 # Hey, I'm Vie! 👋

-💻 **Software Engineer** | 🐾 Future Pug Parent
+💻 **Software Engineer**

-I’m passionate about crafting web experiences that are accessible, meaningful, and inclusive.
-My background as a licensed massage therapist adds a unique blend of care and focus into my work, ensuring that every project I build resonates deeply with its users.
-Whether I’m building interactive apps or custom designs, I bring creativity, attention to detail, and purpose into everything I do.
+Hi, I’m Vie (/vi/).
+I’m passionate about building web experiences that are accessible, inclusive, and impactful.
+With a background as a licensed massage therapist, I bring a unique attention to detail and care to every project, focusing on creating user-centered designs that foster connection.
+Currently, I’m focused on expanding my expertise in backend development and database integration.
+I also leverage AI tools like ChatGPT to brainstorm ideas, streamline workflows, and create detailed README.md files with a focus on usage and testing.
+My goal is to create technology that not only functions smoothly but also leaves a positive, lasting impact.

 ---